 No lie, I just finished eating one of these amazing Easy Vegan Thumbprint Cookies and they are everyyyyything!
 I’ve been wanting to try my hand at making my own version of these cookies and I finally got around to it!

-They are everything I could have hoped for in a cookie!
+They make an amazing festive holiday cookie!
 Perfectly sweetened, buttery, easy to make and best of all DELICIOUS!
 I know you’ll love these cookies just as much as I do!
 They’ll be your new favorite holiday cookies!

 How to Make Vegan Thumbprint Cookies